MonetDB/MonetDB/documentation/source/cmake.rst

 Options
 =======

 In cmake, options can have the value ON or OFF.
 In the autotools system, many configure options where called "enable_xxxx" with the value true or false.
 To make the sure the cmake command "sounds logical" when read from the commandline, we choose to use short descriptions for the options.
-For example "enable_cintegration=true" becomes "-DCINTEGRATION=ON".
+For example "enable_geom=true" becomes "-DGEOM=ON".

 The idea behind the defaults for the options also has changed from the autotools build system.
 Previously the idea was to limit the part of the code that was build in order to speed up the compilation.
 Parts of the code that were not required where only build when explicitly enabled.
 In the cmake build system this has been reversed.
 Now as much as possible is build, since compiling everything is now fast enough.
 In the cmake build system, every optional part is build, as long as the dependent libraries are detected.